Safe-Surfer/Core/guides/alphasoc.md

 kubectl create job alphasync-manual --from=cj/safesurfer-alphasoc-sync
 ```

 Substitute `safesurfer-alphasoc-sync` for the name of your cronjob.
 It's ok if the first command reports the job doesn't exist.
 You can run the sync job as many times as you like without generating duplicate alerts, *but not concurrently*.
-The cronjob will never run concurrently, but manual runs may so some care is needed.
+The cronjob will never run concurrently, but manual runs may, so some care is needed.

 If successful, the job will show output like the following: